-- Professor of Practice, Biology, and Dir. of Exercise Science
+- Professor of Practice and Director of Exercise Science

 Exercise science prepares students to pursue rewarding health and fitness careers.

 You'll get a solid foundation in the science of exercise and health with& hands-on experience in the health/fitness industry.
 Our students are prepared for graduate programs in physical therapy, occupational therapy, clinical exercise physiology, kinesiology, and exercise science and careers in commercial fitness centers, health clubs, community centers, corporate wellness programs, and non-profit health promotion organizations.

 Our students conduct clinical research, lead group exercise and personal training sessions, coach sports teams, and work in rehabilitation settings — with skills mastered in service learning with community organizations, at the Holmes Sports Center on campus, and in our world-class neighboring health centers.

 |CHEM 111||Principles of General Chemistry||4|

 |CHEM 112||Principles of Organic Chemistry||4|

 BIOL 113, BIOL 115, CHEM 111, CHEM 113, and CHEM 112 include labs

 BIOL 113 or BIOL 115, and STAT 118 or STAT 227: prereq. for BIOL 246